Stifel CEO again bucks the trend in buying a workout firm

 St. Louis-based Stifel did not disclose terms of its investment.

-Less than a month ago, Stifel said it will pay about $575 million to buy KBW Inc KBW.N, a money-losing investment bank that specializes in the moribund sector of advising small banks on capital-raising and strategic deals.
+Less than a month ago, Stifel said it will pay about $575 million to buy KBW Inc, a money-losing investment bank that specializes in the moribund sector of advising small banks on capital-raising and strategic deals.

 “I always buck the trend,” Kruszewski said in a November interview after announcing the KBW deal.
 “It’s proven out in the past, though past is not prologue.
 But I tend to be a countercyclical person.”